-A lot of my work involves HUD and FHA programs.
+A lot of my work involves HUD programs.
 I team with clients to strategically assess HUD regulatory issues in order to best structure your transaction and find opportunities to maximize your organization’s mission.
 I pave the HUD regulatory road for you so that it is as smooth and predictable as possible, taking into account the most recent developments in processing and interpretation at the applicable offices within HUD.

-I also have a busy transactional practice assisting developers and syndicators closing transactions to finance the acquisition/rehabilitation of affordable housing through tax-exempt bonds, low-income housing tax credits and/or various public and private sources.
+I also have a busy transactional practice assisting developers closing transactions to finance the acquisition/rehabilitation of affordable housing through tax-exempt bonds, low-income housing tax credits and/or various public and private sources.
 The regulatory and transactional practices cross-pollinate so I can uniquely and more effectively advise clients on either side.

 NP Affordable Housing Blog | 06.17.19